-No contract or transaction between the Society and one or more of its Directors, officers or members, or other organization in which one or more of its Directors, officers or members are directors, officers or members or have a financial interest shall be void or voidable solely for this reason or solely because the Director, officer or member is present at or participates in the meeting of the Board which authorizes the contract or transaction or solely because his or her vote is counted for such purposes if:
+No contract or transaction between the Society and one or more of its Directors, Officers or Members, or other organization in which one or more of its Directors, Officers or Members are Directors, Officers or Members or have a financial interest shall be void or voidable solely for this reason or solely because the Directors, Officers or Member is present at or participates in the meeting of the Board which authorizes the contract or transaction or solely because their vote is counted for such purposes if:

 (a) The material facts as to the Director’s interest and as to the contract or transaction are disclosed or are known to the Board of Directors and the Board in good faith authorizes the contract or transaction by a vote sufficient for such purpose without counting the vote of the interested Director(s); or

 (b) The contract or transaction is fair as to the Society as of the time it is authorized, approved or ratified by the Board of Directors.

 Interested Directors may be counted in determining the presence of a quorum at a meeting at which the Board of Directors authorizes the contract or transaction.

 The fiscal year of the Society shall be the calendar year commencing on the 1st day of January and ending on the 31st day of the following December.

 Section 2.
 Treasurer’s Report.

 A report of the fiscal state of the Society shall be made by the Treasurer at the Annual Meeting and whenever requested by the Board of Directors.

 The Society shall not exclude from participation, deny benefits or services, or discriminate against any individual, on the basis of race, color, national origin, religion, sex or physical disability or impairment, under any program or activity it sponsors or conducts.